Have you ever needed to provide a username and passphrase, but you didn't have it

 Zipped Release - Version 1.0 *** Recommended ***

-Java Web Start - Install the latest release and be prompted for updates:
+Java Web Start Installation (option 1): Install the latest stable release and be prompted for updates:

-Java Web Start - Install a specific release without being prompted for updates:
+Java Web Start Installation (option 2): Install the current stable release without being prompted for updates:

 Java Web Start - Version 1.0